turingschool-examples/Extra-Assessment-Practice-SE2/README.md

 Each markdown file contains the terminal command to run the code in its corresponding js file.

-Note: Some prompts are working with a dataset that is an object.
+Note: Some prompts are working with an object dataset.
 You may, or may not, need to reach for Object.keys().
 **Object.keys() will not be needed for your midmod or final assessments.**

 The methods you **do** need to be comfortable with for assessments are: